weaviate/weaviate-io/developers/weaviate/configuration/authorization.md

 - `viewer`: The viewer role has read-only access to all resources in Weaviate.

 They are assigned to users based on the Weaviate configuration file.
 Once a user is assigned a predefined role, their permissions are set accordingly.
 These roles cannot be modified, and these users cannot have additional roles assigned to them.

+For more information on roles and permissions, see [this page](./roles.md).

 :::caution At least one admin user required
 When using RBAC, you must specify at least one user with the build-in admin role.
 This user will have full permissions to perform all actions in Weaviate.
 Otherwise, Weaviate will not start.